 Those working in occupational therapy can hold a number of different job titles and positions.
 The most common of these include: occupational therapy aides, assistants, and physical therapists.

 Occupational therapy aides and assistants are both supportive roles that are critical to the successful functioning of an occupational therapy team.
 They typically work under the supervision of an occupational therapist in order to support patients who are undergoing rehabilitation, which may involve a range of duties focused on patient support.

-Occupational therapists are directly involved in performing a range of duties.
+Occupational therapists are directly involved in performing a range of daily tasks.
 This includes:

 Individuals seeking to become an occupational therapist must earn their MS in OT and pass their state’s licensing requirements in order to practice.
-They earn an average annual salary of approximately $82,300.
-Per the Bureau of Labor Statistics, the field is expected to grow at an average rate of 18 percent between 2018 and 2028.
+They earn an average salary of approximately $85,570 per year.
+According to the Bureau of Labor Statistics, the field is expected to grow at an average rate of 14 percent between 2021 and 2031.

 Like occupational therapy, nursing is a field within the healthcare industry which is focused on providing care to a range of patients, which may be either individuals, families, or whole communities.
 The types and level of care provided by nurses can vary substantially depending on the situation, level of need, and setting, but may run the gamut from assessments and preventative care through diagnosis and acute and chronic care.

 Nurses go by a number of different titles depending on their level of seniority and the extent of their education and training.
 Two of the most common career paths for nurses include becoming either a registered nurse or a nurse practitioner.